-Avoid walking on your wood floors with cleats, sports shoes and high heels.
-A 125-pound woman walking in high heels has an impact of 2,000 pounds per square inch.
-An exposed heel nail can exert up to 8,000 pounds per square inch.
+Avoid walking on your wood floors with sports cleats and high heels in disrepair.
+A 125-pound woman walking in high heels with an exposed heel nail can exert up to 8,000 pounds per square inch.
 This kind of impact can dent any floor surface.

 When moving heavy furniture, do not slide it on wood flooring.
-It is best to pick up the furniture completely to prevent scratches.
+It is best to pick up the furniture to move it and to prevent scratches.

-For wood flooring in the kitchen, place an area rug in front of the kitchen sink.
+For wood flooring in the kitchen, place an area rug at the kitchen sink.

-Use a humidifier throughout the winter months to minimize gaps or cracks.
+Use a humidifier throughout the winter months to minimize gaps.

 How are polyurethane or other surface finishes maintained?

 Dustmop, sweep, or vacuum regularly.
 Always follow the manufacturer's cleaning recommendations if known.
 When cleaning no longer restores shine, recoat the floor with a surface finish.
 The frequency of recoating depends on the amount of traffic.
 Never wax a surface-finished floor, and never use vinyl or tile floor care products on any wood floor.